TilburgNetworkGroup/remx/README.md

 # remx
 A package with meta-analytic approximations for relational event models.

-This package supports mixed-effects models, data streams and large networks.
+This package supports mixed-effects models, data streams, and large networks.

 # Installation
 ```r{}